ManikandanSridharan/To-do-List/README.md

 **JavaScript:** For handling task input, display, and deletion functionalities.

 # How to View
-You can explore this To-Do List project by visiting [link].
+You can explore this To-Do List project by visiting https://manikandansridharan.github.io/To-do-List/.
 Try adding and deleting tasks to see how the application works!

 # Feedback and Contributions
 Feedback and contributions are greatly appreciated!
 If you have suggestions for improvement or encounter any issues, please open an issue or submit a pull request.